 Read that again, more slowly this time.

-If you’re dissatisfied with your current ERP, CRM or SCM system, then modern ERP software might be the answer.
-On the flip side, you may be able to conserve your resources and achieve the change you want just by fine-tuning what’s already there.
+If you’re dissatisfied with your current ERP, CRM, SCM system, or legacy system, then modern ERP software might be the answer.
+On the flip side, you may be able to conserve your resources and achieve your business goals by fine-tuning your existing processes and technology.

-Too often, business leaders rush into an ERP implementation thinking it’s the only way to save their sinking ship.
-These feelings only grow stronger as they listen to ERP vendor sales pitches and attend live demos.
+Too often, business leaders rush into implementing an ERP system thinking it’s the only way to save their sinking ship.
+These feelings only grow stronger as they listen to ERP vendor sales pitches about new features and functionality.
 Suddenly, they’re caught up in the promise of success, believing that a brand-new ERP solution will solve all their problems.

 Before you make an impulsive decision, we recommend assembling an ERP selection team.
 You should also engage an ERP selection consultant.
-The right consultant can take an unbiased look at your current business processes to help you determine if ERP is the best path forward.
+The right consultant can take an unbiased look at your business operations to help you determine if implementing a new ERP system is the best path forward.

 A Failed Payroll System Implementation